zliu41/zliu41.github.io/_posts/2020-05-06-string-types.md

 strict or lazy.
 Here's [the author's explanation](https://github.com/haskell/bytestring/issues/81#issuecomment-244082219) of why fusion is no longer used.

-- The byteString package also has a `ShortByteString` type.
+- The bytestring package also has a `ShortByteString` type.
 It can be a good option if you need to keep a large number of small `ByteString`s around.

 # Further Reading